Guidance

 Introduction

-This guidance explains our expectations and provides practical advice to firms on avoiding breaches of the UK's sanctions regime, and to firms that wish to work within it, for example, those providing services under a licence from the Office of Financial Sanctions Implementation (OFSI).This is distinct from our separate SRA disciplinary sanctions policy.
+This guidance explains our expectations and provides practical advice to firms on avoiding breaches of the UK's sanctions regime, and to firms that wish to work within it, for example, those providing services under a licence from the Office of Financial Sanctions Implementation (OFSI) or the Office of Trade Sanctions Implementation (OTSI), which is a part of the Department for Business and Trade.
+This is distinct from our separate SRA disciplinary sanctions policy.

-All firms are subject to the sanctions regime, regardless of the types of services they offer.
-We recognise the challenges presented by the sanctions regime and want to help firms to get this right, while acknowledging that the risks are significant.
 Working within the sanctions regime is complex and challenging, and firms should not seek to provide these services without first gaining the necessary expertise to do so correctly.

-It is also important to note that the sanctions regime spans many individual pieces of legislation.
+It is also important to note that the sanctions regime spans many separate pieces of legislation.
 This guidance will speak about the regime in general terms, but it is not a substitute for reviewing the legislation that is specifically relevant to your scenario.
 We may take enforcement action where firms and individuals breach our Standards and Regulations as a result of failing to comply with the regime.

 We use the term 'should' throughout this guidance to express our expectations of firms.
 Where firms do not follow this guidance, it may be considered as an aggravating factor in any enforcement action taken if the firm breaches the sanctions regime.